Beyond the light-cone propagation of relativistic wavefunctions: numerical results: Introduction

-In this work, we will investigate numerically the fraction of the wavefunction that effectively propagates outside the light-cone for different initial states characterized by different parameters (width, mean momentum, shape).
+In this work, we will numerically investigate the fraction of the wavefunction that effectively propagates outside the light-cone for different initial states characterized by different parameters (width, mean momentum, and shape).
 The common feature to the initial states we will employ is the requirement that they have a compact spatial support.
-Up to now most works that have investigated this type of propagation, essentially in the context of the Salpeter equation, have used states that have tails at $t=0$, such as initial Bessel functions \cite{usher} (one of the few cases for which analytical solutions can be obtained) or Gaussian wavepackets \cite{wiese,eckstein,pavsic,annalen}.
-If the states have initial compact support, we can meanigfully follow numerically the fraction that remains inside the light cone as time evolves.
-We will see that although the fraction spilling outside the light cone is small and does so during very short times, it could have observational consequences for elementary particles.
+Up to now, most works that have investigated this type of propagation, essentially in the context of the Salpeter equation, have used states that have tails at $t=0$, such as initial Bessel functions~\cite{usher} (one of the few cases for which analytical solutions can be obtained) or Gaussian wavepackets \cite{wiese,eckstein,pavsic,annalen}.
+If the states have initial compact support, we can meaningfully and numerically follow the fraction that remains inside the light cone as time evolves.
+We will see that although the fraction spilling outside the light cone is small and does so during very short times, it could have observational consequences for elementary~particles.

-To this end, we will first (Sec. \ref{sec2}) set the context by recalling in which situations one is led to deal only with the propagator of the positive energy sector.
-We will briefly recall in Sec.\ \ref{sec3} the arguments proving the propagator is non-causal.
-We will give our results in Sec. \ref{sec4}, describing the method employed and our choice of initial states.
-We close the paper with a short discussion and conclusive comments (Sec. \ref{sec-c}).
+To this end, we will first (in Section \ref{sec2}) set the context by recalling in which situations one is led to deal only with the propagator of the positive energy sector.
+We will briefly recall in Section\ \ref{sec3} the arguments proving the propagator is non-causal.
+We will give our results in Section \ref{sec4}, describing the method employed and our choice of initial states.
+We close the paper with a short discussion and conclusive comments (Section \ref{sec-c}).

-\section{Positive energy propagation}
+\section{Positive Energy Propagation}

-\subsection{Standard relativistic wave equations}
+\subsection{Standard Relativistic Wave Equations}